lynnfaraday/aresmush.com/_root/tutorials/install/easy-mode.md

 * The email address associated with your Digital Ocean account.
 * Your desired game port number.
 (Must be > 1024; default is 4201.)
 * Which region you want the server hosted in.
 (Default is US East Coast.
 You may also select US West Coast or one of Digital Ocean's global regions.)
+* A name and description for your game.
+(You can change this later.)
 * Your desired hostname (yourgame.somewhere.com).
 You can request an aresmush.com hostname or [register your own](/tutorials/install/getting-a-hostname).

 > <i class="fa fa-exclamation-triangle"></i> **Note:** Your email is needed to transfer the server snapshot image to you.
 It must match the email you used for your Digital Ocean account.
-We pledge not to do anything nefarious with your email.
+I pledge not to do anything nefarious with your email.
 See our [privacy policy](/privacy) for details.

 ## Clone Your Server